Ok, I haven't done a menu in about a month. Shameful .. I know. But, here's a quick menu that I THINK I'll be using for about the next week or so...

 Back on Schedule

 Instead of pulling all that energy back in and getting back to work first thing on Monday we just did our online lessons.
 ECJ handed me his grade sheets that were completed from the first half of the year that I hadn't collected from him as of yet.
 The girls did some extra reading and then pulled out both ECJ's tablet and Peanut's tablet to play a new game that they discovered last week.
 YCJ will be getting a tablet for her birthday this year (she already knows because she verified with Noni that that's what she was going to be getting from her) and she's antsy to have it now instead of in a couple of months from now.
 ECJ is being a good sport about letting her play with his tablet when he isn't using it.
-He spent most of his day working on his report for Misdsummer's Night's Dream
+He spent most of his day working on his report for Misdsummer's Night's Dream.

 Tuesday we got back to our regular scheduled lessons.
 The spring weather chased all of our mid-February blues away and reminded us that we want to have plenty of free time this summer.
 We got our lessons done quickly, including the online lessons, and then the girls and I went for a walk even though it was lightly raining at the time.
 It's hard to pass up 60* weather!
 Daddy leaned on the railing on our deck that evening and almost went over the side when the railing gave out.
 So, we began the take down of the deck a little earlier than we'd planned, getting the railing off and the deck cleaned up during the evening while the campers played with the neighbor girl right before sunset.